25.9 C

 “Those who did not remove their logs as per the stipulated time, the lawyer will now go to the court to seek judicial action to have the logs confiscated the auctioned,” said FDA’s Managing Director Mike Doryen in a rare interview with The DayLight.
 “That is a problem that we must solve.”

-It was unclear whether the FDA has exhausted a mandatory process in the regulation in order to auction the controversial logs, taking 114 working days or just under six months.
+It was unclear whether the FDA has exhausted a mandatory process in the regulation to auction the controversial logs, taking 114 working days or just under six months.
 Within this time, it needs to investigate, possibly remove the woods to a safe location and make several public notices through the media and its website.
 It is only when no one claims the logs after that process that the FDA can obtain a court warrant for the auction.
 Doryen did not show any evidence that these things have been done.

 Locals are using some of the woods abandoned by Alma Wood in its log yard in Mafalla, Grand Cape Mount County.
 The DayLight/James Harding Giahyue

-Besides, Alma Wood’s own legal nightmare makes it even harder for a normal auctioning.
+Besides, Alma Wood’s own legal nightmare makes it even harder for a normal auction.
 Earlier this year, the FDA disapproved a deal for the logs to be sold to East End, a company owned by former Minister of Justice Cllr.
 Benedict Sannoh, over Alma Wood’s lawsuit.
 The agency learned that the logs had been used as collateral for Sky Insurance Company to pay the bail for Hassan’s release by the Commercial Court in Monrovia.

-Hassan had taken a US643,000 loan from Afriland Bank missed several payment deadlines, according to several people familiar with the case (all parties to the case denied The DayLight access to court filings and an interview).
+Hassan had taken a US643,000 loan from Afriland Bank and missed several payment deadlines, according to several people familiar with the case (all parties to the case denied The DayLight access to court filings and an interview).
 Hassan would escape the country thereafter.
 Efforts by The DayLight to contact him or representatives of the company were not successful.

 It is not just Hassan’s dealing with the court that is unlawful.
 Alma Wood’s operations in Porkpa and Gola Konneh are also illegal.
 Five-thousand-hectare logging concessions, known across the forestry sector as timber sale contracts (TSCs), are meant for only firms with at least 51 percent Liberian shareholdings.
 The company’s two operations in Cape Mount were some of five illegal deals the FDA signed or sanctioned that we and the Community of Forest and Environmental Journalists (CoFEJ) exposed as part of an investigation on TSC across the country.
 The one in Quaye’s community is called TSC A11 and the other one is TSC A16.
 Hassan and Radwan Darwiche, a Senegalese man, equally share the company’s 500 stocks, according to its legal documents.
 It had been subcontracted to the two TSCs in 2016 by Bassa Logging Company, a Liberian firm, and Sun Yeun, a 98 percent Chinese-owned firm, which also breaks the National Forestry Reform Law.